gavinfielder/pft/README.md

 # Usage Statistics

+By default, PFT collects some usage statistics on every `make`.
+The full list of data collected is:
+ - A SHA-1 hash of your `whoami` username.
+ - Whether you're on the Fremont, Paris, or Moscow campus, or your `hostname` if none of those.
+ - Whether it is a first install or a re-make.
+ - The name of your configuration (`CONFIG_NAME` in options-config.ini)
-By default, PFT sends a SHA-1 hash of your username and whether you're on the Fremont or Paris campus on every `make`.
-You can disable this behavior in options-config.ini, and/or see exactly what the script does in src/usage\_statitics.php.
+You can disable this behavior in options-config.ini, and/or see exactly what the script does in src/usage\_statistics.php.
 My reason in doing this is to have real usage data to show recruiters and hiring managers.
 If you're a 42 student and want to know more or see the collected data, feel free to message me on slack.

 # Credits